Wrong way to Montenegro

 Ceiling inside the church

 Then we drove on to Kotor, and I did as quick a jaunt as I could in the hour we had.
-It was mobbed with tourists, more even than in Dubrovnik (or maybe it’s just that it’s a smaller town so it was more packed).
+It was overrun with tourists, more even than in Dubrovnik (or maybe it’s just that it’s a smaller town so it was more packed).

 Moat and town walls